aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 errors in the critic2 code (though if you find that it is, please let me know).
-If you paid for a recent version of your compiler and it throws an internal compiler error while trying to build critic2, you may want to consider submitting a bug report.
+If you paid for a recent version of your compiler and it throws an internal compiler error while trying to build critic2, you may want to consider submitting a bug report to the compiler developers.

 If a recent compiler is not available, an alternative is to compile the program elsewhere with the static linking option: